yqshao/pinnacle/joss/paper.md

 snapshots taken from the extrapolative sampling are updated for "CP2K Label".

-Those processes and the iterative workflow are common in applications of MLPs.
-What makes the adaptive LOTF protocol distinct is how the timescale of the sampling processes are adjusted for generation according to the convergence of test set error in the previous generation, as highlighted in \autoref{fig2}.

-![Schematics of the adaptive LOTF scheme.
-Compared to the typical feedback loop in either classical LOTF or AL, the labelling process in adaptive LOTF directly affects the sampling timescale.\label{fig2}](figs/schematics.png){width=4cm}

 Specifically, the convergence of each sampled trajectory is validated against references.
 If all sampled trajectories are deemed as converged, the "PiNN MD" sampling time ("time") is multiplied by a